1. Introduction

 The obtained attestation data need to be verified to determine if the security key is acceptable for the application.

-WebAuthn4J can verify the attestation with CoreRegistrationVerifier
+WebAuthn4J can verify the attestation with CoreRegistrationVerifier class.

 For authentication, the application need to call the authenticatorGetAssertion method of the security key to retrieve the "assertion" data, which contains signature.